 - It is easy to set up a comprehensive profile on most of these platforms to display your skills and experience.

-- In case you have any difficulties with one client, there are usually dispute processes, to help you solving the issue.
+- In case you have any difficulties with one client, there are usually dispute processes, to help you solve the issue.

-- Some platforms offer useful tools, like a time tracking software or communication apps, which make your work easier and help you being more productive.
+- Some platforms offer useful tools, like time tracking software or communication apps, which make your work easier and help you be more productive.

 Downsides of Freelance Platforms

 - The competition is overwhelming!
 Especially, when you offer common skills like translating, programming, data entry, or virtual assistance you will find hundreds of other freelancers with the same of even better qualifications.